-Once a referral is made, HC must compare the list of PCWA referrals to its HCV waiting list to determine if any applicants on the PCWA's referral list are already on HC's HCV waiting list.
-Applicants already on the HC's HCV waiting list retain the order of their position on the list.
-Applicants not already on the HC's HCV waiting list must be placed on the HCV waiting list.
+Once a referral is made, HC shall compare the list of PCWA referrals to its waiting list to determine if any applicants on the PCWA's referral list are already on HC's waiting list.
+Applicants already on the HC's waiting list retain the order of their position on the list.
+Applicants not already on the HC's waiting list shall be placed on the HCV waiting list.